"We started F4T to change our community one neighbour at a time!"John & Sue Sikkema, Founders of Food4Thought

 He is passionate about inspiring and empowering business leaders to make the second half of their lives more impactful than the first half – by turning their business and life into a living and lasting legacy!

-John is also actively involved with Empart (formally Compassion for India) globally, taking business people on leadership trips to North India for a truly grounding and life-changing experience.
+John is also actively involved with Empart globally, taking business people on leadership trips to Asia for a truly grounding and life-changing experience.